SPNs and delegation

 ```shell

-C:\Users\administrator>setspn -l <domain>\sqlservice
+C:\Users\administrator>setspn -L <domain>\sqlservice

 Registered ServicePrincipalNames for CN=SQLService,OU=Accounts,DC=<DOMAIN>,DC=lab: